mark-hoffmann/fastteradata/README.rst

 table_name (str): Teradata table name you wish to query

-env (str): Environment that you want to connect to.
+env (str): Environment that you want to connect to as specified in your .fastteradata file.
 (People usually have a testing and production environment)

 db (str): Database name to connect to